gkonovalov/android-vad/README.md

     vad.close()
 ```

-2. Speech detector was designed to detect speech/noise in small audio
+2. Speech detector was designed to detect speech/noise in short audio
    frames and return result for every frame.
 This method will not work for
    long utterances.